Tag Archives: New Steve MacQueen Movie

 Widows (2018), Liam Neeson, Viola Davis, 20th Century Fox

-Directed by Steve McQueen (Shame 2011); starring Viola Davis, Colin Farrell, Daniel Kaluuya, Liam Neeson and Robert Duvall, Widows is without a doubt very well acted and devoid of any dull moments.
-There are one or two unexpected turns I enjoyed and everyone performs very well in McQueen’s crime / thriller, a story about four women in need of a way to survive after their husbands’ criminal activities leave them in massive debt.
+There are a couple of unexpected turns I enjoyed in Steve McQueen’s crime/thriller, Widows.
+A story about four women in need of a way to survive after their husbands’ criminal activities leave them in huge debt.

 Widows (2018), Cynthia Erivo, Michelle Rodriguez, 20th Century Fox